- About Us

 In 2000 the Association created a Student Membership category for full time college students who are majoring in law enforcement and/or forensic science related fields.
 This program allows a student the opportunity to avail themselves of the educational information and training offered to IAI members.

 The IAI's Annual Educational Conferences now attract more than 900 participants and feature many workshops and presentations given by leading experts in forensic identification and related fields.

 The IAI prides itself on being an international association.
 Although most conferences have been held in the United States, several have been held outside the United States.
 Conferences were held in Canada in 1925, 1935, 1950, 1980, and 2003, Cuba in 1952, Bermuda in 1954, and England in 1986.
-Current plans have the Centennial conference scheduled for August 2015 to be held in Sacramento, California.
+The Centennial conference was held in California in 2015.

 Today's IAI has grown into the most prestigious professional association of its kind in the world, with more than 6,700 members from the United States and many other countries.
 The advancement of forensic disciplines through education continues to be one of the top priorities of the Association.